JunTingLu/Text-to-Image-Retrieval-System/README.md

       `--file_path`: one or more CSV files (merged if multiple).
       `--enable_data_opt`, `--opt_data_exist`: optional open-data path creation via process_dataset.
       `--epoch`, `--batch`, `--lr`, `--device`.
+#### `main.py` — Inference Demo (Text → Top-K Images)
+   Purpose: Load the fine-tuned checkpoint and run text-to-image retrieval over a folder of images.
+   Flow:
+   - Loads CLIP ViT-B/32 and your weights (`results/clip_ft_1031.pt` by default).
+   - Encodes all images in `../dataset_for_demo` (you can change the folder).
+   - Encodes a query (default: “A man was smiling”).
+   - Computes similarities and prints/sorts Top-K.
+   - Shows the results in a single Matplotlib figure.

+---
+### Data Format Expectations
+   - Training CSV: two columns named exactly `image_path` and `Caption`.
+   - Images: any format readable by Pillow (`.jpg`, `.png`), RGB recommended.
+   - JSONL (for polish step): should contain image key and caption fields (see `CrossModal-3600` style):
+      - `image/key` → appended with `.jpg` to form the path;
+      - `zh.caption` → list of captions.
 ---
 ### Roadmap
 - Add FAISS or Annoy for scalable retrieval.